cuiboyuan/weproject/README.md

     If "isAdmin" is false, the route will create a regular user and set its userName and password to values of the corresponding attributes in the body; otherwise, the route will create admin and set its credentials correspondingly.

    - Route returns the object id of the new user on success.
 If username already exists it will return status code 400.
+- POST ```/api/login```
+  - The login request.
+Request body is of form:
+    ```
+    {
+      userName: <the username>,
+      password: <the password of that user>
+    }
+    ```
+  - If the userName and password matches, returns the logged in user object (we store each user as an object in the database) and create a session coockie storing the following three attributes of that user object: ```isAdmin, userName, _id```
+  - If the userName and password doesn't match, return status code 400

+- POST ```/api/newUser```
+  - The request for registration.
+The request body is of the form:
+    ```
+      {
+        userName: <The username of this new user, UNIQUE>
+        password: <The user's password>
+        isAdmin: <if it is an admin user>
+      }
+  - Returns the created User object on success and status code 400 on failure.
 - DELETE "/api/deleteUser/:username"
    - The route deletes the user with userName of parameter username; no request body required
    - The route will only execute successfully if the currently logged in user is an admin